-	The carrageenan-protein interaction depends on a number of factors, including the degree of protein denaturation, ion type and concentration, pH, concentration, processing temperature, protein type and quality, etc.
+The carrageenan-protein interaction depends on a number of factors, including the degree of protein denaturation, ion type, and concentration, pH, concentration, processing temperature, protein type, quality, etc.

 In brief, by controlling the bonding between the negatively charged sulfate group in carrageenan and the positively charged amino group in the globular protein with electrostatic force, additional stability can be provided to the carrageenan structure under appropriate environmental conditions.